thiagosouzadarosa/thiagosouzadarosa/README.md

 ## About me

-Data Scientist and Researcher.

-As a Data Scientist, I combine analytical skills and scientific methods acquire during the years as a researcher, to develop whatever business solutions are data-based.
+I combine analytical skills and scientific methods acquire during the years as a researcher, to develop whatever business solutions are data-based.

 As a Researcher, I have spent the last years studying ways to develop new forest/wood-based products, as well as solve problems about the alternative destination to waste.
 During this journey, I have developed a critical thinking and problem-solving skills.

 My credentials include a Doctor of Science in Forest Engineering from the Federal University of Paraná (UFPR), considered a course of excellence, it occupies the 1<sup>st</sup> place in the ranking of Forestry Engineering in Brazil, and also a Master of Science in Forest Engineering from the same institution.

+I've been constantly learning and improving my skills.

+Currently looking for opportunities in any data-related sectors.

 </br>
 </br>